• Oct 06, 2025

-Discover one of the fastest-growing fraud trends of 2024, and learn how businesses can protect themselves from this threat.
+Discover one of the fastest-growing fraud trends, and learn how businesses can protect themselves from this threat.

 Money mules are recruited through online job offers, dating sites, remote villages, or darknet forums.
 Recruiters can lure individuals by promising easy money or creating job adverts that appear like legitimate offers.